Frequently Asked Questions (FAQs)

 SAS or Access.
 Please see the QCEW flat file helper applications page.
 For more information

-about the different aspects of these files, please visit the
+about the different aspects of these files, please visit the data guide page.

 The finest level of geographic detail is the county-industry level, as aggregates of